wp-plugins/chcounter-widget/readme.txt

 === chCounter Widget ===
 Contributors: Kolja Schleich
-Tags: plugin, sidebar, widget
-Requires at least: 2.2
+Tags: plugin, sidebar, widget, visitor counter, counter Requires at least: 2.2
 Tested up to: 2.3.3
-Stable tag: 1.1.2
+Stable tag: 2.0

 A simple plugin to create a widget for the chCounter from <http://chcounter.org/>

 == Description ==

 This is a simple plugin which creates a widget for the chCounter from <http://chcounter.org/>.
-Since Version 1.1 the directory where the chCounter ist installed is set via the admin panel.

 * Total number of visitors
 * Online visitors yesterday
 * Currently Online visitors
 * Online visitors today
-* Maximal visitors online per day
+* Maximum number of visitors online per day
-* Maximal visitors online at one time
+* Maximum number of visitors online at one time
 * Total number of page views
 * Total number of page views for current page
 * Visitors per day
 * Link to the chCounter statistics page

-Furthermore it is possible to control the order of parameters shown on the frontend (since Version 1.1) The widget frontend takes its language directly from the chCounter settings.
-The backend of the plugin supports internationalization.
-Currently supported languages are English and German.
-For translation into other languages, just create the appropriate MO-File and place it into the chCounter plugin directory.
+The parameters to display are controlled via the admin panel.
+Since Version 2.0 I implemented a drag & drop sorting and activation of parameters through the scriptaculous JavaScript libraries (<http://script.aculo.us/>).

 == Installation ==